seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 # EXECUTOR INSTRUCTIONS — Pro Crypto Tool

-**Version 5.** Permanent operating contract for the Claude Code Executor.
+**Version 6.** Permanent operating contract for the Claude Code Executor.
 Read this file in full at the start of every task, before reading the TZ.
 It is not restated in TZ files and the Boss will not repeat it in chat.

+**What changed in Version 6** (all four came out of TZ-06, which was correct work that still reached `main` without a single control having executed): the pull-request rule now has a defined fallback instead of a dead end (§8) · CI execution is a reported fact with its own report heading, and a local run never substitutes for a runner (§9, §10) · two new hard-floor items — venue flags are declarations, and a bench step is never removed from the gate to make it green (§7) · `catalysts.json` and `journal/**` are classified in the lifecycle table instead of reading as unowned files (§13).

 Canonical path: `EXECUTOR-INSTRUCTIONS.md` (repository root).
 Supersedes all earlier versions. **You read this file from the repository.** It is